-We recommend continued discussion and use of strategies that could prevent further drying of WCA3A North.
+We recommend continued discussion and the utilization of strategies that could prevent further degradation of WCA3A North.
 Conserving water in this region will most likely prove critical for the upcoming wading bird nesting season.
 The focus for available inflows should remain on the northeast as that region continues to support an important nesting effort at the Alley North colony.
-Dry conditions mean that maintaining a minimum rate of stage recession within the marshes of WCAs and conserving water north in the system has an increased ecological benefit.
-As stages remain near the 90th percentile in SRS, discharge downstream through Taylor Slough when water is available.
+Dry conditions dominate meaning that maintaining a minimum rate of stage recession within the marshes of WCAs and conserving water north in the system has an increased ecological benefit.
+As conditions remain near the 90th percentile in SRS, when water is available discharge downstream through Taylor Slough.
 Individual regional recommendations can be found in Table EV-2.

 Table EV-2.
-Previous week's rainfall and water depth changes in Everglades' basins.
+Previous week's rainfall and water depth changes in Everglades basins.